GamesCreed

 SteamWorld Build, PC, Review, Screenshots, Gameplay, GamesCreed

-What makes things a bit nice is that the entire city layout can be quickly changed.
+What makes things a bit nicer is that the entire city layout can be quickly changed.
 Since everything is metal-based and run by robots, any building can instantly be moved to another location without a build time or fee.
 This allows easy adjustment when new buildings or mechanics are introduced.

 This might be useful as the placement grid isn’t the most obvious in SteamWorld Build.
-When buildings intersect with one another or the terrain, cross hatches of the same color will appear.
+When buildings intersect with one another or the terrain, crosshatches of the same color will appear.
 For example, a blue residential zone will show more blue lines on top.
 A better visual indicator would have been a contrasting color to give more pop.
 On the inverse problem, many placed buildings have several squares of “empty” desert space, making it easy to look like you need to build a little bit further than you need to.

 To also help supplement the economy is the train that comes at set intervals of time.
 Automatic trades can be set up to gain new items and pay for anything in excess.
 This can include fiat currency, building goods, luxury items, or even goods needed later in the supply chain.
 For example, you can pick up gold, tools, and ruby gems early to prepare for when they are needed.